$ whoami

 I also teach at the University of Glasgow and through the Scottish Universities Physics Alliance, covering topics from gravitational wave detection to research software engineering.

-Invite me to speak ⟩⟩Awards & recognition
+Invite me to speak ⟩⟩News & updates

 Beyond the research